Geetha63/MS-Teams-Scripts/CreateAndAssignAddressBookPolicy-EducationDomain/README.md

 # CreateAndAssignAddressBookPolicy-EducationDomain

 # Description

 Script will create and assign the address lists, address book policies to users based on the attribute

+A log file will be generated with exceptions, errors along with script execution time

 # Inputs
 Global Administrator or ExchangeOnline Administrator credentials